telerik/ajax-docs/knowledge-base/grid-autocompletebox-editing-in-radgrid.md

 title: Edit and insert with autocomplete
 description: Editing in RadGrid using RadAutoCompleteBox in GridTemplateColumn and built-in GridAutoCompleteColumn
 type: how-to
-page_title: Edit and insert with autocomplete - RadGrid | Telerik Web UI
+page_title: Edit and insert with autocomplete - RadGrid | Telerik UI for ASP.NET AJAX
 slug: grid-autocompletebox-editing-in-radgrid
 position:
 tags: autocompletebox, radautocompletebox, radgrid, grid, gridtemplatecolumn, editing, gridautocompletecolumn